Local Environmental Plans

 • whether a public hearing is required

-• if Council has delegations to prepare the draft amendment
+• whether Council has delegations to make the proposed amendment

 To view the details and progress of all planning proposals that City of Newcastle has forwarded to the Department of Planning, Industry and Environment for gateway determination follow the links to the ‘LEP Tracking System’ on the Department of Planning and Environment's website.